petermc87/Sports-GOATS/README.md

 * `New.jsx` - React view template for creating a new GOAT (see *figure 9*).
 * `Edit.jsx` - React view template that is modeled exactly as the `New.jsx`.
 The information from the previously created post is pulled into this template so that it can be edited.
 * `Show.jsx` React view template for displaying all the post information as selected by the user.
 It contains comments array and all posted likes and dislikes.
+* `Home.jsx` React view template for displaying the landing page for the application.

 #### Controllers
 To control the flow of data, a separate folder containing the `authController.js`, `dataController.js`, `routeController.js` and `viewController.js`.

 To note, the `server.js` contains the Express middleware connection between the `/goats` url and the `routeController.js`.
 This is also the case for the `/user`.

 Of particular interest to the reader is the the `authController.js`.
-When creating a new user, a password is encrypted(hashed and salted) with the help of the `bcrpytjs` npm package.
+When creating a new user, a password is encrypted (hashed and salted) with the help of the `bcrpytjs` npm package.

 ```
 router.post('/signup', async (req, res) => {